chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 ### View Source (look at the source code)
 It is also important, when looking at a web site, to use the View Source feature available in all modern web browsers and see whether there are any obvious pieces of interesting information left by the developers in comments (things like users, passwords, and generally speaking, any type of information disclosure that would help us gain an advantage in our attempt to get into the machine.)
 Unfortunately, in this particular web site's source code there is nothing noteworthy to point out.

-### cewl
+### cewl (Custom Word List Generation)
-Since we know about a user named scr1ptkiddy for a Silverpeas server running on the machine we are attacking, it is worth collecting all keywords from the pages of the web site, and later use them with a program like hydra to search the password for scr1ptkiddy.
+Since we know about a user named scr1ptkiddy for a Silverpeas server running on the machine we are attacking, it is worth collecting all keywords from the pages of the web site silverplatter.thm, and later use them with a program like hydra to search the password for scr1ptkiddy.
 Just to clarify, we are talking about collecting all the words that make the text of the http://silverplatter.thm web site and store them in a single file, one word per line, with the intention of using it later with a program like hydra to find the password for scr1ptkiddy.

 Here is the command to scan the web site and collect all its keywords in a file named **silverplatter_keywords.txt**: